The Framework for

 File Driver

-- Zero database setup required
+- Zero database setup

-- Easy to migrate from other static site generators
+- Easy migration from static generators

 Hybrid Driver